Graduate Admission Requirements

 - Substitute Credits – Credits earned at regionally accredited institutions may be substituted for courses listed on a planned program if they: (a) match GVSU course descriptions and credit hour requirements, (b) are B (3.0) or better, and (c) are approved by a program advisor.
 Official transcripts for these courses must be on file in the GVSU Records Office; however, the university transfer of credit form does not need to be completed.
-Note, undergraduate courses approved by a COE advisor may substitute for graduate courses on endorsement and/or approval programs – not master’s degree programs.
-Also, undergraduate courses may be used toward the Professional Certificate if approved by a COE advisor before enrolling in the course(s).
+Note, undergraduate courses approved by an Education program advisor may substitute for graduate courses on endorsement and/or approval programs – not master’s degree programs.
+Also, undergraduate courses may be used toward the Professional Certificate if approved by an Education program advisor before enrolling in the course(s).
 All courses used for the professional development must be completed after the issuance of the candidate’s Standard Teaching Certification.

 - Coursework Limitation – At least one half (50%) of the credits required in the planned program must be taken at GVSU.

 - Time Limitation – If State of Michigan requirements change before a candidate completes the planned program, the candidate will be required to meet the new requirements.

 - Grade Requirement – To earn a certificate, endorsement, and/or approval, a candidate must maintain an overall GPA of B (3.0) or better on the courses (and only those courses) listed on the planned program.
 Grades below “C” will figure in a candidate’s GPA, but the credits will not count toward the certificate, endorsement, and/or approval.